 Before you waive copayment for a patient, here are a few risks and situations to consider.

 As healthcare providers, you understand that medical expenses can be overwhelming for your patients.
-And while waiving all costs is not possible, you wonder if you should routinely waive the copayment requirements for your most vulnerable patient populations: seniors and lower-income patients, or members of other vulnerable populations.
+And while it’s not possible to eliminate all costs, you wonder if you should routinely waive the copayment for seniors, lower-income patients, or members of other vulnerable populations.

 Routinely or regularly waiving co-pays for Medicare or Medicaid patients poses several potential problems for your practice.
-Because both Medicare and Medicaid are federally funded programs, you run the risk of violating multiple federal laws.
+Because both Medicare and Medicaid are federally funded programs, you risk violating multiple federal laws.

-First, you risk violating the False Claims Act, which makes it illegal to knowingly submit a false claim to the government, causing someone else to submit a false claim to the government, or knowingly making a false record or statement in order to get a false claim paid by the government.
-Basically, the False Claims Act makes defrauding the government illegal.
+First, you risk violating the False Claims Act, which makes it illegal to knowingly submit a false claim to the government, cause someone else to submit a false claim to the government, or knowingly make a false record or statement to get a false claim paid by the government.
+In short, the False Claims Act prohibits defrauding the government.

-When a medical practice waives a co-pay and then submits the full claim amount to Medicare or Medicaid, the provider often misstates the actual cost of the service or product.
+When a medical practice waives a co-pay and then submits the whole claim amount to Medicare or Medicaid, the provider often misstates the actual cost of the service or product.
 For example, if the provider charges $100 for a service but then routinely waives the $20 co-pay, then the actual cost of the service is $80.
-Then, if Medicare pays 80% of the patient’s bill, that means that Medicare should be paying 80% of $80 (which is $64), and not 80% of $100.
+Then, if Medicare pays 80% of the patient’s bill, that means that Medicare should be paying 80% of the actual cost of $80 (which equals $64) and not 80% of $100.

-If this hypothetical practice filed a claim for $100 with Medicare—expecting to get reimbursed for $80 and then “waive” the $20 copay—it would’ve defrauded Medicare by $16.
+Say the practice filed a claim for $100 with Medicare—expecting to get reimbursed for $80 and then “waive” the $20 co-pay.
+In this case, it would’ve defrauded Medicare by $16.

 The False Claims Act carries civil, administrative, and criminal penalties.
-A violation could result in a federal prison sentence, large fines, and exclusion from federally funded healthcare programs.
+A violation could result in a federal prison sentence, hefty fines, and exclusion from federally funded healthcare programs.

-The results of violating the Anti-Kickback Statute can be costly, with penalties including criminal prosecution and significant criminal fines, as well as exclusion from federally funded healthcare programs.
+The results of violating the Anti-Kickback Statute can be costly, with penalties including criminal prosecution, significant criminal fines, and exclusion from federally funded healthcare programs.

 According to data from the Centers for Medicare and Medicaid Services (CMS), fewer providers are opting out of Medicare.
-In other words, providers are increasingly relying on Medicare reimbursements in their practice.
+In other words, providers increasingly rely on Medicare reimbursements in their practice.
 Routinely waiving co-pays can lead to reduced Medicare reimbursements.

 Under the Medicare Claims Processing Manual, a co-pay is included in the reasonable charge for a product or service.
 Therefore, if a Medicare carrier determines that you routinely discount your patients’ co-pay obligations to $0, several things happen.
 Medicare will:

-- reduce the provider customary charge by 20%
+- reduce the provider customary charge by 20%; and

-As a result, by routinely waiving co-pays, you may increase your risk of a government investigation and have your Medicare reimbursements decreased.
+As a result, by routinely waiving co-pays, you may increase your risk of a government investigation and decrease your Medicare reimbursements.

-Unsurprisingly, routine waivers of co-pays are problematic for private insurance companies.
+Unsurprisingly, routine waivers of co-pays are problematic for private insurance companies also.
 Two main issues arise.

-First, when a provider discounts fees for certain patients but not for others, without valid reasoning for the difference in treatment (such as documented financial hardship), it can lead to false billing claims by either a party not getting the discount or the insurer themselves.
+First, say a provider discounts fees for certain patients but not others, without valid reasoning for the difference in treatment (such as documented financial hardship).
+Patients who do not receive the discount may allege false billing.
+Sometimes the insurer will make this argument, as well.

 Secondly, routinely waiving co-pays can be considered a breach of the practice’s contract with the insurance company.
 Most private insurers contractually require practices seeking reimbursement to make reasonable efforts to collect co-pays from patients.
 Similarly, most private insurers will only pay claims when the charge for the product or service submitted by the provider is the actual charge.
-This means that the practice can’t “settle” for receiving only what the insurance company reimburses while not demanding payment from the patient too—the insurance contract likely requires that the practice work to collect payment from the patient if it files a claim for the service.
+In other words, the practice can’t “settle” for receiving only what the insurance company reimburses while not demanding payment from the patient as well.
+The insurance contract likely requires that the practice attempt to collect payment from the patient if it files a claim for the service.

 If you routinely waive co-pays for a patient with private insurance, insurers could pursue general contract damages against you.
-Additionally, and more significantly, a violation of the terms of the insurance plan is usually a valid basis for the insurer to proceed with a recoupment audit against you.
+Additionally, and more significantly, a violation of the terms of the insurance plan can serve as a valid basis for the insurer to proceed with a recoupment audit against you.

-Charity care is a common term referring to a practice’s policy of providing either free or significantly discounted services to patients who meet certain established criteria.
+Charity care is a common term referring to a practice’s policy of providing either free or significantly discounted services to patients who meet specific established criteria.
 Generally, courtesy discounts aren’t considered part of a practice’s charity care program, as charity care is typically rendered through a standardized, income-based program.
 Also, services provided as “charity care” can’t be reimbursed by Medicare.
-In other words, you’re agreeing to donate 100% of the costs of that care, as you can’t request partial reimbursement from the government.
+In other words, you agree to donate 100% of the costs of that care.
+You cannot request partial reimbursement from the government.

-Private insurers usually contractually require providers to generally make good faith effort to collect co-pays.
-If you choose to occasionally waive co-pays for patients with financial hardships, it makes good sense that your practice should document the particular hardship.
+Similarly, private insurers usually contractually require providers to make a good faith effort to collect co-pays.
+If you choose to waive co-pays for patients with financial hardships occasionally, be sure to document the particular hardship.